April Fool's Day (2008 film): Plot

 Everyone goes from the cemetery to the pool to confirm this mishap.
 Subsequently, an increasingly frantic Desiree sees one "suspect" after another "murdered" before her eyes (though the bodies keep disappearing).
-Barbie is electrocuted in a beauty pageant dressing room, Peter's campaign truck runs him down in a parking garage, Ryan's throat is slit in his humble apartment, and returning home, Desiree and Blaine discover even their long-time butler Wilford has been butchered in the kitchen.
+Barbie is electrocuted in a beauty pageant dressing room, Peter's campaign truck runs him down in a parking garage, Ryan's throat is slit in his apartment, and returning home, Desiree and Blaine discover even their long-time butler Wilford has been butchered in the kitchen.

 After a brief separation from her brother, Desiree finds him tied to a chair.
 Worse yet, gun-wielding Torrance soon has Desiree tied inches away in another chair.
 After some back and forth, and Torrance fatally shooting Blaine in the chest, a chagrined Desiree finally admits it was she who spiked Milan's fatal drink, while allowing brother Blaine to become the "fall guy."
 At this point Blaine cannot contain a chuckle, and soon the whole crew of 2008 "victims" are surrounding a still-tied Desiree, telling her what a bitch she is, and how they have conspired to prove it to her.
 Special effects people from Torrance's Boogie Nights 2 set have equipped Blaine and the others with "squibs," and other cast members faked Desiree out by dressing as cops and "confirming" Ryan's murder as she and her brother were fleeing the scene.

 To illustrate her end of the charade involving a revolver shooting blanks, Torrance pulls the trigger once more.
 Unfortunately for Desiree, this time the cartridge in the chamber is real, and the bullet blows off the top of her head.
 The next scene involves the same inquest-probate judge from a year earlier absolving Torrance of any guilt for Desiree's death, and confirming Blaine as sole heir of the family estate.
 The final scene shows Blaine driving off in what was Desiree's red Mercedes, a slowly building smirk on his face.

 Cast

 Production

-April Fool's Day was directed by The Butcher Brothers, and the two also re-wrote the script for the remake with Mikey Wigart.
+April Fool's Day was directed by The Butcher Brothers, and the two also re-wrote the script for the remake of the 1986 film of the same name with Mikey Wigart.
 Picked up by Stage 6 Films for distribution, it was filmed in North Carolina under producers Tara L. Craig and Frank Mancuso Jr. Mancuso had also produced the original.
 Scout Taylor-Compton noted that the filmmakers planned to make April Fool's Day an R-rated film.

-The film would retain most of the original's humor; however, Flores said it is "pretty much contemporized, with off-beat humor, different settings -- something that would gel with today's audience".
-Altieri noted that "it's kind of more a twisting and turning story" with "some really good scares".
+The film would retain most of the original's humor; however, Phil Flores said it is "pretty much contemporized, with off-beat humor, different settings -- something that would gel with today's audience".
+Mitchell Altieri noted that "it's kind of more a twisting and turning story" with "some really good scares".